 The Board of Trustees received a draft report and met with the working group at its August 4, 2021, board retreat and received a final report, which was discussed at its October 8, 2021, board meeting.

-Bob Dunham ’70, chair, pastor emeritus, University Presbyterian Church, Chapel Hill, NC; Kathy Beach ’92, pastor, Rumple Memorial Presbyterian Church, Blowing Rock, NC; Richard Boyce ’77, vice president and academic dean, Charlotte campus, associate professor of preaching and pastoral leadership, Union Presbyterian Seminary; Chris Burton ’08, director of equity and inclusion, Stony Brook School, Long Island, NY and D.Min. candidate at Union Presbyterian Seminary; Grace Cain '20, first-year student at M.Div. program, Columbia Theological Seminary, Decatur, GA; Chris Currie ’97, pastor/head of staff, First Presbyterian, Shreveport, LA; Lewis Galloway ’73, pastor emeritus, Second Presbyterian Church, Indianapolis, IN; Frances Taylor Gench ’79, Herbert Worth and Annie H. Jackson Professor of Biblical Interpretation, Union Presbyterian Seminary, Richmond; Bridgett Green ’00, Ph.D. candidate in New Testament and Early Christianity, Vanderbilt University, Nashville, and instructor in New Testament, Austin Presbyterian Theological Seminary, Austin, TX; Peter Henry, pastor/head of staff, Davidson College Presbyterian Church; John Kuykendall ’59, president emeritus, Davidson College; Betsy Lyles Swetenburg ’11, pastor/head of staff, Northridge Presbyterian, Dallas, TX; Doug Ottati, Craig Family Distinguished Professor of Reformed Theology and Justice, Davidson College; Art Ross ’65, pastor emeritus, White Memorial Presbyterian Church, Raleigh, NC; Rob Spach ’84, chaplain, Davidson College; Frank Spencer, president, The Board of Pensions of the Presbyterian Church (USA), Philadelphia, PA.
+Bob Dunham ’70, chair, pastor emeritus, University Presbyterian Church, Chapel Hill, NC; Kathy Beach ’92, pastor, Rumple Memorial Presbyterian Church, Blowing Rock, NC; Richard Boyce ’77, vice president and academic dean, Charlotte campus, associate professor of preaching and pastoral leadership, Union Presbyterian Seminary; Chris Burton ’08, director of equity and inclusion, Stony Brook School, Long Island, NY and D.Min. candidate at Union Presbyterian Seminary; Grace Cain '20, first-year student at M.Div. program, Columbia Theological Seminary, Decatur, GA; Chris Currie ’97, pastor/head of staff, First Presbyterian, Shreveport, LA; Lewis Galloway ’73, pastor emeritus, Second Presbyterian Church, Indianapolis, IN; Frances Taylor Gench ’79, Herbert Worth and Annie H. Jackson Professor of Biblical Interpretation, Union Presbyterian Seminary, Richmond; Bridgett Green ’00, assistant professor of New Testament at Austin Presbyterian Theological Seminary; Peter Henry, pastor/head of staff, Davidson College Presbyterian Church; John Kuykendall ’59, president emeritus, Davidson College; Betsy Lyles Swetenburg ’11, pastor/head of staff, Northridge Presbyterian, Dallas, TX; Doug Ottati, Craig Family Distinguished Professor of Reformed Theology and Justice, Davidson College; Art Ross ’65, pastor emeritus, White Memorial Presbyterian Church, Raleigh, NC; Rob Spach ’84, chaplain, Davidson College; Frank Spencer, president, The Board of Pensions of the Presbyterian Church (USA), Philadelphia, PA.

 2016-2017 Working Group